dotnet/docs/docs/csharp/programming-guide/classes-and-structs/interface-properties.md

 :::code language="csharp" source="./snippets/properties/interfaces.cs" id="SnippetDeclareInterfaceProperties":::

 Interface properties typically don't have a body.
 The accessors indicate whether the property is read-write, read-only, or write-only.
-Unlike in classes and structs, declaring the accessors without a body doesn't declare an [auto-implemented property](auto-implemented-properties.md).
+Unlike in classes and structs, declaring the accessors without a body doesn't declare an [automatically implemented property](auto-implemented-properties.md).
 An interface can define a default implementation for members, including properties.
 Defining a default implementation for a property in an interface is rare because interfaces can't define instance data fields.

 ## Example